Nywhash/PurifyFlat/README.md

 # PurifyFlat - Flat-File Static Website Kit for PHP

-A minimalist, PHP-based, CMS-like no-database (flat-file) website starter kit for quickly building static or semi-dynamic websites.
+PurifyFlat is a minimalist, PHP-based, flat-file static website kit designed for building fast, simple, and maintainable websites without any database.
-Designed for simplicity, flexibility, and speed — this lightweight structure helps you create and manage a website without the need for any database.
+It provides a CMS-like structure using only files, making it ideal for corporate, landing, and front-end websites.

 ---